-- 9. What were the utility's demand and energy reduction goals for program year 2014?
-If the Commission granted an exception for a lower demand goal, in what docket was the lower goal established? - 10.
-What is the appropriate energy-efficiency performance bonus, if any, consistent with 16 TAC§ 25.181(h) for program year 2014? - A. Did the utility exceed its demand and energy reduction goals for program year 2014?
-If so, by what amounts? - B. What are the net benefits of the utility's energy-efficiency program for program year 2014? - C. Did the utility exceed the EECRF cost caps in 16 TAC § 25.181(f)(7)? - D. Did the Commission grant a good-cause exception, establishing a lower demandreduction goal, higher administrative-spending cap, or higher EECRF-cost cap for the utility for program year 2014?
+9. What were the utility's demand and energy reduction goals for program year 2015?
+If the Commission granted an exception for a lower demand goal, in what docket was the lower goal established?

+- 10. What is the appropriate energy-efficiency performance bonus, if any, consistent with 16 TAC § 25.181(h) for program year 2015? - a.
+Did the utility exceed its demand and energy reduction goals for program year 2015?
+If so, by what amounts? - b.
+What are the net benefits of the utility's energy-efficiency program for program year 2015? - c.
+Did the utility exceed the EECRF cost caps in 16 TAC § 25.181(f)(7)? - d.
+Did the Commission grant a good-cause exception, establishing a lower demand-reduction goal, higher administrative-spending cap, or higher EECRF-cost cap for the utility for program year 2015?
 If so, should the Commission reduce the utility's performance bonus, consistent with 16 TAC § 25.181(h)(4)? - i.
-For the program year 2014, what factors did the utility rely upon to demonstrate that compliance with its demand-reduction goal, the administrative-spending cap, or the EECRF-cost cap was not reasonably possible? - ii.
+For the program year 2015, what factors did the utility rely upon to demonstrate that compliance with its demand-reduction goal, the administrative-spending cap, or the EECRF-cost cap was not reasonably possible? - ii.
 Has the utility established that the factors the utility relied upon to demonstrate that compliance with the demand-reduction goal, administrative-spending cap or EECRF-cost cap was not reasonably possible actually occurred? - iii.
-What other considerations, if any, should the Commission weigh in determining whether to reduce the utility's performance bonus?
+What other considerations, if any, should the Commission weigh in determining whether to reduce the utility's performance bonus?9 - iv.
+What amount, if any, should the Commission reduce the utility's performance bonus?